hsuwanying/hsuwanying/README.md

 ### I’m currently learning

-**UX concept and UX design**: I think ux and data science are well connected, having good knowledge of both can help with decision-making and improve product as well as create better user experience
+**UX concept and UX design**:
+Due to my work, I analysed several websites, and in many cases, the problems were not visible when a first glance at the dataset or reading a data report, and most of the issues are due to poor design.
+Hence, it was the reason I learned UX to provide better insights to inform my team and clients for further improvement.

 <br>